 Identification of the nucleation sites involved in the process of cavitation is much more difficult and has sparked a number of controversies in the past.
 This is because, unlike pool boiling where the largest tensions are experienced by liquid in contact with a heated surface, a reduction in pressure is experienced by the liquid bulk.
 Consequently very small particles or microbubbles present as contaminants in the bulk of the liquid are also potential nucleation sites.
-In particular, cavities in micron-sized particles were first suggested by Harvey et al.

-(1944) as potential ''cavitation nuclei."
-In the context of cavitating flows such particles are called ''free stream nuclei" to distinguish them from the ''surface nuclei" present in the macroscopic surfaces bounding the flow.
+In particular, cavities in micron-sized particles were first suggested by Harvey et al. (1944) as potential "cavitation nuclei."
+In the context of cavitating flows such particles are called "free stream nuclei" to distinguish them from the "surface nuclei" present in the macroscopic surfaces bounding the flow.
 As we shall see later, many of the observations of the onset of cavitation appear to be the result of the excitation of free stream nuclei rather than surface nuclei.
 Hence there is a need to characterize these free stream nuclei in any particular technological context and a need to control their concentration in any basic experimental study.
 Neither of these tasks is particularly easy; indeed, it was not until recently that reliable methods for the measurement of free stream nuclei number densities were developed for use in liquid systems of any size.
 Methods used in the past include the analysis of samples by Coulter counter, and acoustic and light scattering techniques (Billet 1985).
 However, the most reliable data are probably obtained from holograms of the liquid, which can be reconstructed and microscopically inspected.
-The resulting size distributions are usually presented as nuclei number density distribution functions, $N(R_N)$, such that the number of free stream nuclei in the size range from R_N to $R_N + dR_N$ present in a unit volume is $N(R_N)dR_N$ (N has units m-4).
-Illustrated in 1.8 are some typical distributions measured in the filtered and deaerated water of three different water tunnels and in the Pacific Ocean off Los Angeles, California (O'Hern et al. 1985, 1988).
-Other observations (Billet 1985) produce distributions of similar general shape (roughly N proportional to R_N^{-4} for $R_N > 5 \cdot m$) but with larger values at higher air contents.
+The resulting size distributions are usually presented as nuclei number density distribution functions, $N(R_N)$ , such that the number of free stream nuclei in the size range from $R_N$ to $R_N + dR_N$ present in a unit volume is $N(R_N)dR_N$ (N has units $m^{-4}$ ).
+Illustrated in

-Figure 1.8 Cavitation nuclei number density distribution functions measured by holography in three different water tunnels (Peterson et al. 1975, Gates and Bacon 1978, Katz 1978) at the cavitation numbers, σ , as shown) and in the ocean off Los Angeles, Calif.
+Figure 1.8: Cavitation nuclei number density distribution functions measured by holography in three different water tunnels (Peterson et al. 1975, Gates and Bacon 1978, Katz 1978) at the cavitation numbers, $\sigma$ , as shown) and in the ocean off Los Angeles, Calif.
 (O'Hern et al. 1985, 1988).